Particl-Community/academy/in-depth/indepth_privacy_tips.rst

 To learn how to enable :term:`Tor` on your :term:`Particl Desktop` client, head over to the :ref:`Install Tor (Network Privacy)` installation guide.

-Use PART Addresses Only Once
+Use PART addresses only once
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note::